Africa Centres of Excellence Project

 The project has a number of intervention areas, and after careful consultations, the following have been identified for implementation during the period:

-Faculty Development – Academic staff at beneficiary training institutions will be exposed to short-term and long-term trainings for Certificate, Masters and PhD, in areas related to STEM, agriculture and health in the ACEs.
+Faculty Development – Academic staff at beneficiary training institutions will be exposed to short-term and long-term training for Certificate, Masters and Ph.D., in areas related to STEM, agriculture and health in the ACEs.
 The short-term certificate programmes will focus on modern approaches to the teaching of STEM.

 Administration Training and Curriculum Development – This proposes training of staff of beneficiary ministries and research institutions on management of STEM, soil, water and agribusiness, as well as training of staff on curriculum development in areas specific to STEM, health, and agriculture.

-Supervised Lab-Time and Equipment Training – As the national policies promote the design, building and equipping of high quality laboratory facilities for the physical and natural sciences, it is important that the staff of beneficiary institutions, including the public referral hospitals, undergo short-term training on use of advanced laboratory equipment, which will enable them to use similar equipment and conduct cutting-edge research in related fields.
+Supervised Lab - Time and Equipment Training – As the national policies promote the design, building and equipping of high-quality laboratory facilities for the physical and natural sciences, it is important that the staff of beneficiary institutions, including the public referral hospitals, undergo short-term training on the use of advanced laboratory equipment, which will enable them to use similar equipment and conduct cutting-edge research in related fields.
 The areas identified are physical, chemical, biological, engineering and agricultural sciences, as well as medical laboratory sciences.

-Scholarship Awards – Scholarships will be awarded to Gambians to study in the ACEs at master and PhD levels in STEM, agriculture and health disciplines.
+Scholarship Awards – Scholarships will be awarded to Gambians to study in the ACEs at master and Ph.D. levels in STEM, agriculture and health disciplines.
 Programmes specific to physics, chemistry, mathematics, medicine, laboratory studies, nursing and midwifery, agriculture and engineering have been identified for the awards.
-Nominees for these programmes will be selected from respective beneficiary institutions, including the private sector, will be a main beneficiary to quickly develop and strengthen its capacity and uplift its status to an ACE.
+Nominees for these programmes will be selected from respective beneficiary institutions, including the private sector, which will be the main beneficiary to quickly develop and strengthen its capacity and uplift its status to an ACE.